Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Spin configurations

 \section{Spin configurations}

 In Ni$_2$Mo$_3$O$_8$, the state we are mainly interested in is the NCAF state shown in Fig.~\ref{fig_NAF3D}.
-The moments form a coplanar structure in the $xz$-plane, with $x$ axis pointing along one of the hexagonal bonds and the $z$ axis being the hexagonal $c$-axis of the crystal, as indicated in Fig.~\ref{fig_NAF3D}.
-In the honeycomb lattice, tetrahedral (T) and octahedral (O) sites form two triangular sublattices.
+The neutron scattering analysis~\cite{nafexp} shows that the moments form a coplanar structure in the $xz$-plane, with $x$ axis pointing along one of the hexagonal bonds and the $z$ axis being the hexagonal $c$-axis of the crystal, as indicated in Fig.~\ref{fig_NAF3D}.
+In the honeycomb lattice, tetrahedral (T) and octahedral (O) sites form two interpenetrating triangular sublattices.
 In order to completely characterize various spin states, we introduce the polar angles $\theta_T$ and $\theta_O$ relative to the $z$-axis on each sublattice, and the asimuthal angles $\phi_T$ and $\phi_O$ with the $x$-axis, respectively.
 The angle $\alpha$ between the neighboring spins on the two sublattices is then given by

 Since the moments in the experimental NCAF phase lie in the $xz$ plane, the asimuthal angles are either $0$ or $\pi$, and moreover $|\phi_T-\phi_O|=\pi$.
 We shall assume this to be the case in the following.
 From Eq.~(\ref{eq:alpha}), it then follows that the angle $\alpha$ between the two spins is